No More Excuses - Book a Caribbean Cruise

 You can also ask your doctor for Scopolamine, which comes as a patch you put behind your ear.
 Some sailors swear by ginger.
 Just chop some fresh ginger and put it in your mouth.
 You can also buy ginger gum or chews.

-7-Night Caribbean Cruise on Symphony of the Seas
+5-Day Cuba Cruise on Majesty of the Seas

 Here are some other suggestions for seasickness: